terrytangyuan/awesome-kubeflow/README.md

 🎉 [Kubeflow has applied to come a CNCF incubating project!](https://blog.kubeflow.org/kubeflow-applied-cncf-incubating/) Stay tuned!

-🔔 Links to recordings for talks from various conferences, such as ArgoCon and KubeCon, are added as soon as they become available!

 A curated list of awesome projects and resources related to [Kubeflow](https://www.kubeflow.org/).

 ## What is Kubeflow?